bali-blockchain/MM/img/README.md

 sponsor quality liquidity

 in
-excellent amount in XLM
+excellent amount of XLM

 to
 Public Storage Providers

 or
-Public Blockchain
+Public Blockchain infra

 to mine
 her New Mint Blocks